 Even if you have ample space to play with, avoid creating a space where the facilities do not have any connection to one another.
-In the example in the picture on the bottom left, we have conflict between the bathtub and the WC, but more so since the space is so open, which only serves to highlight the oddity of the arrangement.
+In the example in the picture here, we have conflict between the bathtub and the WC, but more so since the space is so open, which only serves to highlight the oddity of the arrangement.
 Although the materials are mixed to give a sense of variety, the combination of the wall and floor patterns do not seem to fit together, and ultimately this creates a haphazard visual impression.

 However, if we arrange the facilities whereby we segregate the bathtub wash area with the use of floor design, it allows us to open up the space and separate the functions of the bathroom.
 In this case, the use of materials helps to break up the monotony of the bathroom by accenting the marble wall pattern with a timber effect tile feature wall.
 The feature wall plays a vital role as it helps to identify the wash area as well as offer trimmings throughout the room for display.
 Similarly, the flooring is dual tone to whereby the darker tone tile, although different in design, carries the theme of the timber tone accents through but more so, the white tiles affirm the feature wall and wash area location, thereby creating a symmetry that ties all the facilities together nicely.